UBC-MDS/DSCI_522-Group-403-Student-Performance/doc/student_performance_report.md

 of course failures (`failures`), parental education levels (`Medu`, `Fedu`), alcohol consumption on weekdays and the weekend (`Dalc`, `Walc`), and the school they attended (`school`).
-Each of these appears to show a clear trend with respect to G3, so we would expect to see some of these features having strong predictive power in the machine learning models we develop.
+Each of these appears to show a clear trend with respect to G3, so we would expect some of these features having strong predictive power in the machine learning models we develop.